-- (1) The Committee shall recommend to the Board of directors: - (a) the external auditor to be nominated for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services for the Company; and - (b) the compensation of the external auditor.
+- (1) The Committee shall recommend to the Board of directors: - (a) the external auditor to be nominated for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services for the Company; and

-- (2) The Committee shall be directly responsible for overseeing the work of the external auditor engaged for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services for the Company, including the resolution of disagreements between management and the external auditor regarding financial reporting. - (3) The Committee must pre-approve all non-audit services to be provided to the Company or its subsidiary entities by the Company's external auditor. - (4) The Committee must review the Company's financial statements, MD&A and annual and interim earnings press releases before the Company publicly discloses this information. - (5) The Committee must be satisfied that adequate procedures are in place for the review of the Company's public disclosure of financial information extracted or derived from the Company's financial statements, other than the public disclosure referred to in subsection (4), and must periodically assess the adequacy of those procedures. - (6) The Committee must establish procedures for: - the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and - (b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters. - (7) An audit committee must review and approve the Company's hiring policies regarding partners, employees and former partners and employees of the present and former external auditor of the issuer.
+- (b) the compensation of the external auditor. - (2) The Committee shall be directly responsible, subject to any authority reserved by law to the Company's shareholders, for the appointment, compensation, retention, and oversight of the work of the external auditor engaged for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services for the Company, including the resolution of disagreements between management and the external auditor regarding financial reporting. - (3) The Committee must ensure that the auditors submit to the Committee, on an annual basis, a written statement (consistent with the applicable requirements of the Public Accounting Oversight Board) delineating all relationships and services between the auditors and the Company, actively engaging in a dialogue with the auditors with respect to disclosed relationships or services that may impact the objectivity and independence of the auditors, and taking appropriate actions to oversee the auditors' independence. - (4) The Committee must pre-approve all non-audit services to be provided to the Company or its subsidiary entities by the Company's external auditor. - (5) The Committee must review the Company's financial statements, MD&A and annual and interim earnings press releases before the Company publicly discloses this information. - (6) The Committee must be satisfied that adequate procedures are in place for the review of the Company's public disclosure of financial information extracted or derived from the Company's financial statements, other than the public disclosure referred to in subsection (4), and must periodically assess the adequacy of those procedures. - (7) The Committee must establish procedures for: - (a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and - (b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters. - (8) The Committee must review and approve the Company's hiring policies regarding partners, employees and former partners and employees of the present and former external auditor of the issuer. - (9) The Committee must review and reassess the adequacy of this charter on an annual basis. - (10) The Committee must review and monitor all related party transactions which may be entered into by the Company.